A faculty-student collaboration from the University of Wisconsin, Eau Claire oboe studio

 Dr. Christa Garvey, Professor of Oboe, has taught at the University of Wisconsin, Eau Claire since 2003.
 Her degrees are from Indiana University and the University of Colorado.
 Dr. Garvey continually questions what it means to be a modern musician and has made exciting transformations in the areas of entrepreneurship, pedagogy, and innovation.
 A founding member of the Virtualosity Ensemble in 2011, she used technology to rehearse in an online environment while members were over 500 miles apart.
 Devoted to creating new and unique performing opportunities, she formed the Notorious Ensemble, joining UWEC faculty and select students in unique performing locations and projects.
 Recent projects include outreach work in urban schools and a project that combined works by student composers with an aerialist dance troupe.
 Her Oboe For Everyone (www.oboeforeveryone.com) connects students and teachers from around the globe with free teaching and learning resources.
 Dr. Garvey has long been a champion of performing and teaching music by composers from traditionally excluded backgrounds and upcoming projects tie together these interests by creating accessible resources to diversify the pedagogical canon.

-Lauren Ische is a senior at UW-Eau Claire, studying Instrumental Music Education.
+Lauren Ische is a senior at UW-Eau Claire studying Instrumental Music Education, and she is from Victoria, Minnesota.
 She began playing the oboe in middle school and since coming to Eau Claire, has been involved in numerous ensembles.
-She has been in the University Orchestra, Wind Symphony, and a multitude of chamber groups, including Accord Wind Quintet and Idyllic Reeds.
-Beside playing oboe, she enjoys doing crossword puzzles, going to the gym, and taking care of her house plants.
+She has played in the University Orchestra, Wind Symphony, and a multitude of chamber groups, including Accord Wind Quintet and Idyllic Reeds.
+She works as music librarian for the music department, and beside playing oboe, she enjoys doing crossword puzzles, going to the gym, and taking care of her house plants.

 Peyton Tohulka is a second-year Comprehensive Music Education major with an emphasis on instrumental music at the University of Wisconsin—Eau Claire.
 Hailing from Sussex, Wisconsin, her primary instruments are the oboe and piano, both of which she has been playing for 10 years.
 In her time at the university thus far, Peyton has served as instrument manager for the UWEC Music Department, which entails loaning out of school instruments, preparing instruments for technique classes, and repairing instruments as necessary.
 She is a member of the UWEC Wind Symphony and UWEC Contemporary Ensemble, as well as Historian of the Epsilon Omicron chapter of Sigma Alpha Iota Music Fraternity.
 In her free time, Peyton tries to stay as active as possible.
 Her two favorite activities are bouldering at local rock-climbing gyms and spinning flag, rifle, and sabre as a part of the Blugold Marching Band Colorguard.